-And once I create it, now I can share that post and if, they happen to purchase while on the site, I get credit.
+Once I create it, I can now share that post and, if they happen to purchase while on the site, I get credit.

 Once generated, you can now copy the link:

-Now I cannot say for sure if every affiliate platform or plugin has this option.
-Nor can I address the fact that someone may not choose to have it available for their affiliates, but I am one sad puppy when I go to my affiliate profile on a vendor’s site and I only have one option for a link that takes them only to the homepage of the product.
+I cannot say for sure if every affiliate platform or plugin has this option.
+Nor can I address the fact that someone may not choose to have it available for their affiliates.
+But I am one sad puppy when I go to my affiliate profile on a vendor’s site and I only have one option for a link that takes them only to the homepage of the product.
 Because we know that when the reader is taken to the specific page of the product the blogger was talking about, and the reader doesn’t have to do additional clicks to get to it, it increases the chances of a sale.

 That is it.
 No custom link.

-So if you are just getting into affiliate marketing, take advantage of custom links.
+If you are just getting into affiliate marketing, do take advantage of custom links.